vidya0c/DatalogTranslation/README.md

 # DatalogTranslation
-implemented translation of RPQs to Datalog rules using VLog and tested with Neo4j and PostgreSQL
+This project is written to implement translation of RPQs to Datalog rules using VLog open source Datalog engine using Java language.